Floriane André

-Floriane André (born 30 May 2000) is a French female handballer for Neptunes de Nantes and the French national team.
+Floriane André (born 30 May 2000) is a French female handballer for Brest Bretagne Handball and the French national team.

+Club career

+André started her career at Neptunes de Nantes, where she won the 2021 EHF European League.
+For the 2024-25 season she joined Brest Bretagne Handball.

+National team

 She made her official debut on the French national team on 23 April 2022, against Ukraine in Le Havre.
 She also represented France at the 2022 European Women's Handball Championship in Slovenia, Montenegro and North Macedonia.